 - Okay, thank you, and I think, Lynelle, I'm going to actually come back to you around that because I know that you engage transition officers like Karen to come into your school in Brisbane and speak with parents and your education team at the school.
 What impact has that had on the design of Senior Pathways for your students?

 - Well, I think just having the, being able to access the transition offices and the service, the service has changed a little bit from when we first accessed probably seven or eight years ago where we bought into the service.
 So, now it is actually a regional initiative where schools are being upskilled, but probably the biggest benefit for our school was that just knowing about the different things, the different employment services, learning so much more about the NDIS and how the students can access it.
 It's always with that goal to employment that that's the message that I've always received.
-And I think just knowing about the extra networking and agencies outside of our classrooms, because essentially we are teachers and we're teaching a curriculum, but knowing what else is out there, who else is out there that can assist the students and that we can build that into their plan.
+And I think just knowing about the extra networking and agencies outside of our classrooms, because essentially, we are teachers and we're teaching a curriculum, but knowing what else is out there, who else is out there that can assist the students and that we can build that into their plan.
 Because it really is, probably at our school, it's a four-year plan starting in Year 9.

 - And so, let's roll on that because I think that's really interesting, and some of our schools have rung up about those sorts of programs that I know that your school starts very early.
 So, let's talk about those conversations that you have and when you start that.

 - So, we start in Year 9 and it's actually, it was an initiative of the National Disability Coordinator's Office and that was something that the visiting teachers like Karen, that was information we received.
 There was a pilot program and it was for a work inspirations program.
-And so the key to that was actually getting out into the community, accessing local businesses and doing behind-the-scenes tours and career conversations.
+And so, the key to that was actually getting out into the community, accessing local businesses and doing behind-the-scenes tours and career conversations.
 So, it wasn't work experience, we didn't need to be there for multiple days, but it was probably four days spread over a period of time, and we based those businesses on interests from the students.
 We actually interviewed the students first, where did they think they'd like to work, what were they interested in?
 So, we tried to gear it a little bit like that.
 So, not every student went to every business, but most of them tried to visit to get a little bit of a feel that is childcare really what it looks like?
 Is retail what they think it is?
 So, from our work inspirations program, that is just a standard thing that we do now at the end of every Year 9 group that comes through and that then gauges, where do they think they might like to go for work experience?
 So, structured work placement.
 So, that is always in our Year 10 program, and we do-

 - Lynelle, can I interrupt you, because I'm really interested to know, where does your SET planning fit in amongst all of that?